feyeandal/feye.website/data/authors/default.md

 Hi!
 I'm Feye Andal.

 I am a Masters of Science in Geography graduate from the University of the Philippines Diliman.
-I co-founded the [University of the Philippines Resilience Institute YouthMappers (UPRI YM)](https://www.facebook.com/UPRIYouthMappers/), the 2nd local YouthMappers chapter in the Philippines.
+I co-founded the [University of the Philippines Resilience Institute YouthMappers (UPRI YM)](https://www.facebook.com/UPRIYouthMappers/), the second local YouthMappers chapter in the Philippines.

 I am currently working as a Senior Project Officer (GIS Specialist/ Scrum Master) of NOAH-WebGIS Team under the University of the Philippines Resilience Institute (UPRI) and I am also working for [By Implication, Inc. (also known as Sakay.PH)](https://byimplication.com/) as the Transport Information Manager.
 Aside from my desk jobs, I am serving as a Regional Ambassador for [YouthMappers](https://youthmappers.org).